 See additional sections for more information regarding withdrawals.

 If a student drops a course after the add/drop period has ended, the process is referred to as a course withdrawal.
 Students may withdraw from a course by completing a Course Withdrawal Form with Student Academic & Financial Services or Online Student Services.
 A grade of W will be issued for each withdrawn course and recorded on the transcript as attempted credits.
 This grade is not calculated in the grade point average.
 A student who remains enrolled in one or more courses in the semester will not be eligible for a tuition credit.
 Students who withdraw from all courses will be withdrawn from the university and are subject to the University Withdrawal Policy.

 Students must officially withdraw from a course by the course withdrawal deadline; otherwise, they will not be permitted to withdraw from the course and will be graded accordingly.

 A withdrawal request after the deadline will only be permitted for extenuating conditions beyond the student’s control.
 Students must provide documentation of the condition, which must be approved by an academic advisor/counselor.
 The course grade under these circumstances will be NC.

 Withdrawal deadlines for academic courses and courses with an experiential education component are published on the academic calendar.

-Term/university withdrawal is defined as a complete withdrawal from all classes in a term.
-A complete withdrawal before the beginning of the term start date will result in no financial responsibility for that term.
+University withdrawal is defined as a complete withdrawal from all classes in a semester.
+A complete withdrawal before the beginning of the semester start date will result in no financial responsibility for that semester.